savoirfairelinux/quick-phone_ts-tpc-7990/README.md

 * Move meta-quickphone layer and recipes to [meta-sfl](https://github.com/savoirfairelinux/meta-sfl) to separate build scripts from yocto recipes
 * Improve alsa config so that it works well by default
+* Remove X11, we can run the app in just the framebuffer
+* Replace X11 launch script with systemd script